 Understanding the Battery Switch

-In three-terminal switches, there is a common terminal also known as the Output.
+In three-terminal switches, there is a common terminal known as the Output.
 This terminal connects to the boat starter.
 The other two terminals are for battery inlets.

 On the other hand, it’s relatively straightforward to connect wires in a two-terminal switch.